slljack/resume-site-starter/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
 experience:
 - title: Software Development Engineer Intern
+  company: COSCO Shipping
+  company_url: ''
+  company_logo: ''
+  location: Shanghai
+  date_start: '2022-09-01'
+  date_end: ''
+  description: |2-
+      Responsibilities include:

+      Developed an algorithm that predicts the ship’s cargo volume given the Draft and the Deadweight tonnage with about 80% accuracy.
+Also utilized the algorithm to determine the ship’s loading status and detect the unmarked ports or Floating Storage such as FSO and FPSO.

+  - title: Software Development Engineer Intern
     company: Rescond
     company_url: ''